 In order to obtain the flow pattern of the fluid in the cavity we want to compute the velocity field u.
 The x and y components of u are related to the stream function by

-ux=∂Ψ∂y=12Ψi,j+1-Ψi,j-1 uy=∂Ψ∂x=12Ψi+1,j-Ψi-1,j
+ux=∂Ψ∂y=12Ψi,j+1-Ψi,j-1 uy=-∂Ψ∂x=-12Ψi+1,j-Ψi-1,j

 This means that the velocity of the fluid at each grid point can also be calculated from the surrounding grid points.
 The magnitude of the velocity u at point (x, y) is given by: